BVV Prague Open

-The BVV Prague Open was a women's tennis tournament played on outdoor clay courts at the I. Czech Lawn Tennis Club in Prague in the Czech Republic that was part of WTA Tour.
+The BVV Prague Open was a women's tennis tournament played on outdoor clay courts at the I. ČLTK Prague in Prague in the Czech Republic that was part of WTA Tour.
 It was held from 1993 to 1994 with a prize money of $100.000.

 South African Amanda Coetzer won both singles and doubles titles in the same edition.